4 Tips to Help You Through Wedding Dress Alterations

 Bring another set of eyes

 It's important to not go alone.
 Not only will you need additional perspective from someone close to you, you'll need to bring the person who will do the bustle on the day.
-Usually, that's the maid of honor.
-They will need to learn how to do it.
+Usually, that's the maid of honor as they will need to learn how to do it.

 While calling the fitting session an alteration process may make it sound as if it only involves minor adjustments, the idea is to use professional tailors and seamstresses to practically re-create the dress.
 The process can be particularly detailed if you're using an older dress from your mother or another relative.
 It's important to allow enough time for the process, and to approach it with the care that it deserves.